bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This style is used to establish the background of a img-bundle.
   If it is set to 'grid' then a grid equivalent to one used by dia-bundle is to be placed underneath the image.

-+ location:left
-+ location:right

-  This style tells where the bundle inside of a wrapfig-block should go.

 + wrapfig:left
 + wrapfig:right